M1 Finance Review 2023

 And you won’t need $25,000 (as you would at Wealthfront) to access a margin loan.
-At M1, you’ll need just $5,000 to take out a margin loan, and you’ll be able to tap the account for up to 35 percent of your account’s value.
-You’ll be able to use the line of credit in taxable accounts.
+At M1, you’ll need just $2,000 to take out a margin loan, and you’ll be able to tap the account for up to 40 percent of your account’s value.
+This line of credit is available in taxable accounts.

 Like other margin loans, M1’s margin loan has no fixed repayment schedule, and as long as you have an outstanding balance you’ll accrue interest expenses.
 However, if your account value declines, you may be on the hook to replace the borrowed money, depending on the equity in your account and how much you’ve borrowed.
 Again, this is standard for margin loans.

 So this feature allows you to remain invested and be able to tap your funds, when needed, at a low interest rate.
-If you’re thinking about going with a broker instead, Interactive Brokers offers a low rate without having to buy in to a specific plan, like M1 Plus.
+If you’re thinking about going with a broker instead, Interactive Brokers offers a low margin loan rate without having to buy into a specific plan, like M1 Plus.

 Is the extra fee for M1 Plus worth it for the interest savings?
-While the annual fee of $125 does get you some other perks, let’s assume the lower cost of margin is what you’re really after.
-You’ll start to break even on margin expenses with an average outstanding balance of $8,333 over the course of a year.
-You’d need an account of nearly $24,000 at max leverage to break even.
+While the annual fee of $95 does get you some other perks, let’s assume the lower cost of margin is what you’re really after.
+You’ll start to break even on margin expenses with an average outstanding margin balance of $6,129 over the course of a year.
+In other words, you’d need an account of nearly $15,322 at max leverage to break even.

-But M1 Plus does get you some other features, as mentioned above, that may draw you.
+But M1 Plus does get you some other features, as mentioned above, that may draw you in.